RAMMED EARTH

 RECAP

-• 2 types of Rammed earth - Stabilised (usually cement added) and un-stabled (no cement added), choice the right one for you requirements
+• 2 types of Rammed earth - Stabilised (usually cement added) and un-stabilised (no cement added), choose the right one for your requirements

-• layer in mix to your form work, compact and repeat untill you have the height required.
+• Layer in the mix to your form work, compact and repeat until you have the height required.

 butler and parker garden of the future garden at Chelsea flower show , view from inside the garden